-This guide covers museums, markets, and other Tel Aviv and Jaffa attractions.
-And then suggest how to spend several days in the city.
+This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 An old saying in Israel is, “In Jerusalem, people pray.
 In Haifa, work, and if you are looking for entertainment, then go to Tel Aviv.”
 So, we will review some of those entertainment options on this page.